These are the most exciting new UK hotel openings for 2021 – and the ones that only just managed to open at the end of 2020.

 The pub beer garden has also been revamped and now features a wood-fired pizza oven.

-Prices start from £120 a night, including breakfast
+Rooms start from £120 a night, including breakfast

 Thornbury Castle, near Bristol – open now